-Sheffield Resources Limited ("Sheffield" "the Company") (ASX: SFX) is pleased to announce an updated Ore Reserve for its world-class Thunderbird Mineral Sands Project, in the north west of Western Australia.
-The Ore Reserve forms the basis of the Bankable Feasibility Study (BFS) Update, released on 31 July 2019.
-The updated Ore Reserve includes a substantial increase in contained zircon of 500,000 tonnes to 6.4 million tonnes and underlines the significant scale of the Thunderbird deposit.
+Sheffield Resources Limited ("Sheffield" or "the Company") (ASX: SFX) is pleased to announce an update to the Ore Reserve for the Thunderbird Mineral Sands Project (Thunderbird or Project), in the north west of Western Australia.
+The Ore Reserve forms the basis of the Kimberley Mineral Sands Bankable Feasibility Study (KMS BFS) completed by Kimberley Mineral Sands (KMS) and released by Sheffield on 24 March 2022.
+KMS is a 50/50 joint venture between Sheffield and YGH Australia Investment Pty Ltd (Yansteel), formed in 2021 to develop the Thunderbird Mineral Sands Project.

 This Ore Reserve estimate was prepared by Entech Pty Ltd, an experienced and prominent mining engineering consultancy with appropriate mineral sands experience and industry knowledge.
-This Ore Reserve is based on the Thunderbird Mineral Resource estimate, announced to the ASX on 5 July 2016, where Measured and Indicated Mineral Resources were converted to Proved and Probable Ore Reserves respectively, subject to modifying factors, including mine designs and economic evaluation.
+This Ore Reserve is based on the Thunderbird Mineral Resource estimate (refer ASX announcement of 5 July 2016) and this Mineral Resource has not changed.
+Measured and Indicated Mineral Resources were converted to Proved and Probable Ore Reserves respectively, subject to modifying factors, including mine designs and economic evaluation.

-The Ore Reserve for Thunderbird, as at 30 June 2019, is outlined in the Table 1 below:
+The Ore Reserve for Thunderbird, as at 24 March 2022, is outlined in the Table 1 below: